OrchardCMS/OrchardCore/src/docs/guides/implement-fulltext-search/README.md

 Here for this example I used TheBlogTheme recipe to automatically configure everything.
 So the above screenshot is an example of a search page result from that theme.

-## Seventh step : fine tune FullText search
+## Seventh step : fine tune full text search

 ![Search page](images/7.jpg)